 Toxic workplaces can cause problems and make employees' lives miserable.
-Make sure you do your best to temper toxicity in your workplace.
+Make sure to beware of the different elements that comprise it and take the appropriate measures to temper toxicity in your workplace.

 Markets Insider.
 "New Survey Finds Toxic Workplace Behavior Continues to be Ignored Despite Crippling Effects it Has on Organizations."
 Accessed February 18, 2020.

 International Journal of Public Health.
 "An Empirical Study Analyzing Job Productivity in Toxic Workplace Environments."
 Page 1.
 Accessed February 18, 2020.

 Association for Psychological Science.
 "Workplace Ostracism More Distressing Than Harassment."
 Accessed February 18, 2020.

 Harvard Business Review.
 "The Price of Incivility."
 Accessed February 14, 2020.

 Supreme Court of the United States.
 "Bostock v.
 Clayton County, Georgia."
 Accessed June 24, 2020.

 U.S. Equal Employment Opportunities Commission.
 "Title VII of the Civil Rights Act of 1964."
 Accessed February 14, 2020.